lgbouma/lgbouma.com/content/_index.md

 Some recent projects have included:

 * Creating and analyzing light curves of stars in open clusters and moving groups, using the TESS full frame images.
-The first data release covers about one sixth of the galactic plane.
+The first analysis covers about one sixth of the galactic plane.
 The eventual aims are to find planets with known ages, and to enable studies in stellar astrophysics.
   [(paper)](https://arxiv.org/abs/1910.01133/)